shuddhitrust/ml-fraud-ui/README.md

 ## Project Setup

-1. Create the new project with `ng new vidhya-ui` and use the following options for configuration:-
+1. Create the new project with `ng new starter-ui` and use the following options for configuration:-
    1. Would you like to add Angular routing?
 Yes
    2. Which stylesheet format would you like to use?
 SCSS
 2. Enter the project folder with `cd`
-3. Build and tag a Docker image with `docker build -t vidhya-ui:dev .`
+3. Build and tag a Docker image with `docker build -t starter-ui:dev .`
-4. Spin up the Docker container with `docker run -v ${PWD}:/app -v /app/node_modules -p 4201:4200 --rm vidhya-ui:dev`
+4. Spin up the Docker container with `docker run -v ${PWD}:/app -v /app/node_modules -p 4201:4200 --rm starter-ui:dev`
    1. The application should be available on `https://localhost/4201`

 ## Netlify Deployment